Leon T. Andrews, Jr.

 She was formally the Director of the City of Des Peres as well as the past Executive Director of the Center of Clayton.
 Ms. Trautman has been a member of the National Recreation and Park Association Board since 2011 and is currently the Chair for the NRPA Board of Directors.
 She is also a member of the American Academy of Park and Recreation Administration as well as the Chair of the Great Lakes Regional Council.
 She was previously the President of the Missouri Parks and Recreation Association.

-Barbara began her career immediately following graduation from the University of Arizona where she received her undergraduate degree in Sociology and Marketing.
-She is a Certified Association Executive (CAE) from the American Society of Association Executives (ASAE) and holds a Masters degree in Public Administration from George Mason University.
-She also is a Fellow of the Harvard Kennedy School of Government Executive Program.
+Tulipane received her undergraduate degree in Sociology and Marketing from the University of Arizona.
+She is a Certified Association Executive (CAE) from the American Society of Association Executives (ASAE), holds a Masters in Public Administration from George Mason University and is an Executive Fellow of the Harvard Kennedy School of Government.

 William Turner is the Director of the Houston Parks and Recreation Department.
 Mr. Turner has served on the National Recreation and Park Association Board of Directors since 2011.
 He is also currently a member of the E.B.
 Cape Center of the Heritage Society Board as well as the CAPRA Accreditation of Houston Parks and Recreation.
 He is the former Past President of the Texas Franchisee Association, Humble Rotary Club and Kingwood FFA.

 Mr. Turner has had several successes during his career including passing a Park & Open Space Ordinance and creating an Adaptive Recreation Program for his department.
 He has also been the recipient of the George R. Brown Leadership Award as well as the National Franchisee Association 30 Year Service Award.